1stfootforward/blog/_posts/2017-05-03-strengthening-your-wrists.md

-Wrist’s aren't necessarily high on the list of muscles that people like to “workout” most are more focused on their biceps, chest, abs, and so on.
+Wrists aren't necessarily high on the list of muscles that people like to “workout” most are more focused on their biceps, chest, abs, and so on.
 The forearms and wrists allow us to perform the exercises that develop and maximize those muscles.
 Therefore, it is imperative that we devote time and energy to optimize the strength of our hands, wrists, and forearms.

 ![inflamed wrist xray]({{ site.url }}/images/wrist-strength/wrist-pain.jpg)

 There are ten bones connected to the wrist joint.
 You’ve got the two coming in from your forearm (the radius on the thumb side and the ulna on the pinky side), and then eight coming in from the hand, which are called carpals.
 The bones and ligaments are supportive structures of course.
-But just as in anything, if they are not acclimated to the forces of vigorous, repetitive training, they will lack The resilience to withstand injury.
+But just as in anything, if they are not acclimatised to the forces of vigorous, repetitive training, they will lack the resilience to withstand injury.
 As such, ligament sprain and bone stress fractures are common problems.
 Improving the capacity of our wrist bones and ligaments takes consistent, progressive, and patient work.

 ![inside a wrist]({{ site.url }}/images/wrist-strength/wrist-1.jpg)